rdsq/node-deps-cli/README.md

 # `node-deps`

-`node-deps` ia a small (could also be considered polished) CLI that prints dependencies of a Node.js project in a nice and readable way
+`node-deps` is a small (could also be considered polished) CLI that prints dependencies of a Node.js project in a nice and readable way

 # Usage